 Somerset DA's wife faces PFA; says she wasn't abused

 Apr.
-28—WINDBER — The witness in a domestic abuse case against Jeff Thomas has obtained a protection from abuse order against the suspended Somerset County District Attorney's wife.
+29—WINDBER, Pa. — The witness in a domestic abuse case against Jeffrey Thomas has obtained a protection from abuse order against the suspended Somerset County district attorney's wife.

-Amy Thomas identified herself as the woman Jeff Thomas is accused of striking during a FaceTime call in 2021.
+Amy Thomas identified herself as the woman Jeffrey Thomas is accused of striking during a FaceTime video call in 2021.

 She said the allegations are "completely false."